Setting the adaptive cruise control in standby mode

 Press steering wheel button ◀ (2) or ▶ (3) to scroll to the symbol/function (4).

-The symbol will appear and Adaptive Cruise Control will go into standby mode.
+The symbol is displayed and Adaptive Cruise Control is set in standby mode.

-- There must be a vehicle ahead (target vehicle) within a reasonable distance or your vehicle's current speed must be at least 15 km/h (9 mph).
+- There must be a vehicle (the "target vehicle") within reasonable distance in front of the car, or the current speed must be at least 15 km/h (9 mph).

-With the (4) function displayed, press (1) on the steering wheel keypad.
+With the symbol/function (4) displayed, press the steering wheel button (1).

-Adaptive Cruise Control will start and the current speed will be stored, which will be shown by numbers in the center of the speedometer.
+Adaptive cruise control starts and the current speed is stored, which is shown in figures in the centre of the speedometer.

-ACC will only regulate the time interval to the vehicle ahead when the distance symbol shows two vehicles.
+The time interval is only adjusted to the vehicle ahead by the ACC when the distance symbol shows two vehicles.

-The higher speed is the set speed for your vehicle and the lower speed is the speed of the vehicle ahead (target vehicle).
+The higher speed is the stored/selected speed and the lower speed is that of the vehicle ahead (target vehicle).